-The North Falkland Basin comprises 99 000 square kilometres of the Falkland/Malvinas offshore territory in water depths ranging up to 1 200 metres.
-There is currently no hydrocarbon production however the Sea Lion oil discovery is currently in FEED and further commercialisation of nearby discoveries could follow.
-Operators have an improved geological understanding of the basin where exploration wells often target overlapping fans and stacked pay.
-The exploration wells to date have been focused on a small area leaving the majority of the basin unexplored.
+The North Falkland Basin comprises 99,000 square kilometres of the Falkland/Malvinas offshore territory in water depths ranging up to 1,200 metres.
+Operators have an improved geological understanding of the basin, where exploration wells often target overlapping fans and stacked pay.
+The exploration wells to date have been focused on a small area, leaving the majority of the basin unexplored.
 Value creation is possible in the basin despite risks and moderate YTF potential.
-Political tension with Argentina is a key risk as British sovereignty is strongly disputed.
+Political tension with Argentina is a key risk, as British sovereignty is strongly disputed.
 Sanctions by Latin American countries add to logistical and operational challenges posed by the remoteness of this region of the world.